jaymcor/jaymcor.github.io/notes/mastodon_quickstart.md

 Here's a few common ones, from large to small...

-If you're **really really lazy** you could just pick the first one that lets you create an account.
+If you're **really lazy** like me, you could just pick the first one that lets you create an account.

+However, if you have time, consider jumping straight to a server centered around a community that you want to be part of.

+#### Big general purpose servers

 * [mastodon.social](https://mastodon.social/about) -- the flagship
 * [mastodon.cloud](https://mastodon.cloud/about) -- general